The College of Public Health

 Current projects as PI

 - EFECAB: Improving pig management to prevent epilepsy in Burkina Faso.
 This R01 project aims at using the PRECEDE PROCEED method to develop an educational package to prevent cysticercosis in humans and pigs in Burkina Faso.
 The effectiveness of the package will be tested in a community-based randomized controlled trial in 60 villages of the country.
-Funded under the Brain Disorders in the Developing world: Research Across the Lifespan program by the National Institute of Neurological Disorders and Stroke (NINDS) and the Fogarty International Center (FIC) (1R01NS064901).
+This is a collaboration among the Department of Biostatistics and Epidemiology at OUHSC, AFRICSanté and the University of Ouagadougou in Burkina Faso, and the Institute of Tropical Medicine in Antwerp in Belgium.
+Funded under the Brain Disorders in the Developing world: Research Across the Lifespan program by the National Institute of Neurological Disorders and Stroke (NINDS) and the Fogarty International Center (FIC) (R01NS064901).

 Education and Training